 I think when it comes to these negative emotions and anxieties that anonymous has been experiencing, some of it likely stems from the miseducation, that many of us received regarding our anatomy, not really knowing, whether what we have is sufficient, or sexy, or normal.

-One final study finding that I want to drop, which is very relevant to anonymous’ issue, our genital self-esteem is very influential on our sexual satisfaction.
+One final study found that I want to drop, which is very relevant to anonymous’ issue, our genital self-esteem is very influential on our sexual satisfaction.
 If we go into any kind of sexual activity just assuming that something is wrong with us and something is going to be wrong, probably not going to go well.
 Now, dear readers, I want to know if you have ever grappled with any size anxieties like this, whether we’re talking about vaginas or penises, let me know in the comments below.